Colorflow-exe/Carpet-Igny-Addition/README_en.md

 ### NoZombifiedPiglinNetherPortalSpawn

-Zombified piglins will not naturally spawn in nether portals in the Overworld when difficulty is not peaceful.
+When the Nether portal in the Overworld receives a random tick, zombified piglin will not naturally spawn in the Nether portal in the Overworld

 - Type: `boolean`
 - Default value: `false`